sebastian-zieba/sebastian-zieba.github.io/_pages/publications.md

 ---

-Here you can find a list of all my publications: [ADS link]( https://ui.adsabs.harvard.edu/user/libraries/1ryuxALvQN2rWE-86p4lCQ)
+Here you can find a list of all my publications: [Astrophysics Data System (ADS) link]( https://ui.adsabs.harvard.edu/user/libraries/1ryuxALvQN2rWE-86p4lCQ)

 {% if author.googlescholar %}